 A5.
 No. Exams will not be posted online for review.
-If you would like to appeal a question(s), or simply see the mistake(s) that you made, the exam keys will be made available during my Office Hours and in your TA's CRS/SSHS.
+If you would like to ask a question(s), or simply see the mistake(s) that you made, the exam keys will be made available during my Office Hours and in your TA's Lead CRS.
 The keys will be available up until the next exam.